conjurdemos/conjur-intro/demos/simple-cluster/README.md

 # Simple Cluster Demo

-This script configures a Conjur cluster with a master, follower and standby.
-This script does not configure the cluster to be an auto-failover, high availability cluster.
+This script configures a high availability Conjur cluster with a master, follower and standby.
+This script does not configure the cluster to be an auto-failover cluster.

 Optionally, clusters can be configured with any or all of the following:

 - Sample data
 - Master Key encryption